History of HIV/AIDS: Activism by AIDS patients and families

 During the beginning of the HIV/AIDS epidemic, it was believed that this disease mainly affected gay, white males.
-Due to this misconception, people of colour were provided with no information or services in order to educate and help those who were HIV positive.
-Fortunately, as more activists spoke out about their concerns, organizations, such as Black Coalition For AIDS Prevention and Alliance For South Asian AIDS Prevention came to be, providing their communities with services in order to enhance the lives of HIV positive individuals and to reduce the spread of HIV/AIDS.
+Due to this misconception, people of color were provided with no information or services in order to educate and help those who were HIV positive.
+As more activists spoke out about their concerns, organizations, such as Black Coalition For AIDS Prevention and Alliance For South Asian AIDS Prevention came to be, providing their communities with services in order to enhance the lives of HIV positive individuals and to reduce the spread of HIV/AIDS.

 In New York City, Nathan Fain, Larry Kramer, Larry Mass, Paul Popham, Paul Rapoport, and Edmund White officially established the Gay Men's Health Crisis (GMHC) in 1982.

 In 1982, the Sisters of Perpetual Indulgence, a gay activist group, published Play Fair!.
 It was a sex-positive, humorous educational manual targeted at gay men, advocating for safer sex to avoid AIDS and STIs.
 Two of the Sisters were public health nurses, one of whom, Bobbi Campbell, already had Kaposi's Sarcoma.
 They consulted with a doctor to produce the work, which they distributed for free at San Francisco's Gay Freedom Day on June 27, 1982.
 Play Fair! is credited as the first pamphlet to educate people on having safer sex.
 The Sisters dedicated themselves to supporting the LGBTQ community as it dealt with the AIDS epidemic, trying to raise awareness and help affected community members.
 They staged one of the earliest fundraisers for HIV/AIDS in June 1982, and continued to raise money through the 1980s for HIV positive individuals.